 Amazon Q integration for testing and evaluation

-This guide combines and build on top of the following guides and sources.
-It describes Amazon Q setup for testing and evaluation purposes:
+This guide combines and builds on the following guides and sources.
+It describes Amazon Q set-up for testing and evaluation purposes:

 This guide describes how to set up Amazon Q in a GitLab Linux package running in a VM, using the staging AI Gateway.
 The reason we need a GitLab Linux package instance instead of GDK is that the GitLab instance needs an HTTPS URL that can be accessed by Amazon Q.